Are you ready to buy life insurance? Worried that your rheumatoid arthritis (RA) might hinder your ability to do so?

 When the policy expires, it’s likely your family’s financial needs are not nearly as great.

 Whole life insurance, on the other hand, is life insurance that pays a benefit on the death of the insured and also accumulates a cash value.
 It’s one type of permanent insurance.

 Whole life offers lifelong protection.
 Premiums are considerably higher compared to term life insurance.
 However, depending on your goals and wants, there are benefits to this type of policy.

 For example, it’s possible to take out loans or help finance your retirement with whole life insurance.

 Whole life or permanent insurance pays a death benefit whenever you die—even if you live to 100! – Insurance Information Institute, Inc.

 Chances are, you need life insurance.
 If you have someone depending on you, life insurance is a must.

-No one wants to thing about it, but if tragedy happens, life insurance proceeds can be a miracle for dependents.
-Money from life insurance can pay for:
+No one wants to think about it, but if tragedy happens, life insurance proceeds can be a miracle for dependents.
+Money from life insurance company can pay for: